 Gluten Free Biscuits are tall, fluffy, and tender — just like the real thing!
 Made with only 5 ingredients, they go from fridge to table in under 30 minutes.
 Serve as a side dish with dinner, or turn into a lunch or breakfast sandwich.
 Nobody would ever guess these homemade biscuits are gluten free.

-I shared a photo of a hot ham and cheese Gluten Free Biscuit sandwich on Instagram the other day, and it about broke the internet.
+I shared a hot ham and cheese sandwich on a homemade Gluten Free Biscuit on Instagram the other day, and it about broke the internet.

-That is to say, y’all were as excited as I was to devour these light, tall, and tender homemade biscuits that are indistinguishable from the “real thing”.
+That’s to say, folks were as excited as I was to devour these light, tall, and tender homemade biscuits that are indistinguishable from the “real thing”.

-Made with 5 ingredients in under 30 minutes from start to finish, Gluten Free Biscuits are a cinch to make and bake any night of the week.
+Made with 5 ingredients in under 30 minutes, Gluten Free Biscuits are a cinch to whip up any night of the week.
 I cannot tell you how unreal these are!

 Watch How to Make It